milos85vasic/SCP-Drive/README.md

 # SCP Drive

-Used for scp sunced storage and access via apache httpd.
+Used for scp synced storage and access via apache httpd.

 # Notes